amberteets/amberteets/README.md

 <br/>
 -->

-- Strong consulting experience in transformation engagements for global financial institutions
-- Solid understanding of Mathematics, Finance, and Technology
-- Adept at analytical problem solving and data visualization
-- Effective verbal and written communication skills
-- Proven track record of driving efficiency and delivering tangible results with extreme attention to detail
-- Completed Columbia University's Data Analytics Bootcamp
+Experiend consultant and analyst with a strong background in executing transformation engagements for global financial institutions through data and process analysis.
+Previous professional engagements focused on automating data capture workflows (Excel, VBA) and designing streamlined data reporting processes (VBA, Tableau), as well as performing statistical analysis and financial modeling.

-- Graduated with a B.A., *magna cum laude* from Vanderbilt University in Math, Women's and Gender Studies, and Finance
+Earned a certification in Data Analytics through Columbia University in June 2021.
+Graduated from Vanderbilt University in 2019 with a Bachelor's degree, *magna cum laude*, in Mathematics, Women's & Gender Studies, and Finance.

 ## Connect with Me